CoFH/cofh.github.io/docs/augment-disjunctive-extraction/index.md

 ### Effects
 An installed disjunctive extraction augment allows for an [enervation dynamo](/docs/enervation-dynamo/) to use [enchanted](https://minecraft.gamepedia.com/Enchanting) items as fuel.
-It also quintuples the dynamo's maximum power output.
+The items are consumed completely.
+The augment also quintuples the dynamo's maximum power output.
 However, the dynamo can only generate energy using enchanted items.

 The energy value of an enchanted item depends on the amount of different enchantments on the item, and on the [minimum modified enchantment